vitiral/fiction-civboot/toll/start3.md

 Tay nodded, "Then do it.
 Let me know any way I can help.
 I've actually pickled a fair amount of daikon radish to help make my mother's South Korean recipes.
-Pickiling some food sounds like just the right speed."
+Pickling some food sounds like just the right speed."
 She changed her glance to me "Now, for software there is one thing I want more than anything and that is to be able to communicate with the other Civboots.
 Especially Mars, which will have the best of the best for Civboot expertise.
-I've been trying to get a connection on the satelite, but there seems to be some kind of error."
+I've been trying to get a connection on the satellite, but there seems to be some kind of error."

-She scribbled down a few notes on a piece of paper and handed it to me, "That is the password which is supposed to give us access to the satelite.
+She scribbled down a few notes on a piece of paper and handed it to me, "That is the password which is supposed to give us access to the satellite.
 Your first task from me as your leader is to make contact with the other Civboots."